Fully Automated HTML and Javascript Rewriting for Constructing a Self-healing Web Proxy: Evaluation

 \section{Evaluation}

 In our evaluation, we answer the following research questions.

-\rqRepairability{\question{1}{[Effectiveness] How is \tool effective at automatically fixing Javascript errors in production, without any user or developer involvement?}\xspace} \rqRepairability The first research question studies if it is possible to handle field Javascript errors with our proxy based approach.
+\rqRepairability{\question{1}{[Effectiveness] How are \tool and \extension effective at automatically fixing Javascript errors in production, without any user or developer involvement?}\xspace} \rqRepairability The first research question studies if it is possible to handle field Javascript errors with our proxy-based approach.
 We will answer this question by showing how real-world errors have been handled with one of our implemented self-healing strategies.

-\rqImpact{\question{2}{[Outcome] What is the outcome of \tool's self-healing strategies on the page beyond making the error disappear?}\xspace} \rqImpact In this research question, we explore what are the possible outcomes of \tool on buggy web pages.
+\rqImpact{\question{2}{[Outcome] What is the outcome of self-healing strategies with \tool and \extension on the page beyond making the error disappear?}\xspace} \rqImpact In this research question, we explore what are the possible outcomes of \tool on buggy web pages.
 We will answer this research question by presenting real-world case studies of different possible outcomes.

-\rqEffectiveness{\question{3}{[Comparison] Do the different self-healing strategies perform equivalently?}\xspace} \rqEffectiveness Finally, we present to which extent the different self-healing strategies are used: Which type of errors are handled by the five self-healing strategies?
+\rqEffectiveness{\question{3}{[Comparison] Do the different self-healing strategies perform equivalently?}\xspace} \rqEffectiveness We present to what extent the different self-healing strategies are used: Which type of errors are handled by the five self-healing strategies?